fastly/compute-js-opentelemetry/src/opentelemetry-instrumentation-fastly-js/README.md

 These instrumentations create spans for the following lifecycle events.

-* `fetchevent` - traces the lifetime of the FetchEvent, from the time it is first passed in to the listener, until the time its result value (`Response` or `Error`) is determined.
+* `FetchEvent` - traces the lifetime of the FetchEvent, from the time it is first passed in to the listener, until the time its result value (`Response` or `Error`) is determined.
   This means that if a promise is passed to `event.respondWith`, then this will include the time it takes until that promise is settled.
+This span is a SERVER span, and if a parent span is detected to be propagated into this request, then this span will be created as a child of that span.

 * `listener fn` - traces the lifetime of the application-provided listener function, from the time it is called to the time it returns.
 Note that this can return early if it returns